2023 Robinson–Sullivan tornado: Damage and subsequent recovery efforts

 The tornado damaged or destroyed approximately 240 businesses in the southern Sullivan area, where EF3-rated damage was observed.
 Trees in the area were also snapped at a height of 30 ft off of the ground; Mayor of Sullivan Clint Lamb stated that "It's devastating...
 It's like a war zone".
 As a result, the Sullivan County Long-Term Recovery Coalition (SCLTRC) was established by Sullivan County authorities, whose aim was to help with recovery efforts in the aftermath of the tornado and other storms that moved through the county on March 31.
 As of December 2024, the SCLTRC has aided with the rebuilding of fifteen homes in the Sullivan area, and has assisted with the renovations of a further twenty-five homes.
 Indiana governor Eric Holcomb declared Sullivan and Johnson counties as disaster areas the day after the tornado, on April 1.
 Recovery crews were also deployed to Sullivan County the same day.

 In November 2023, weather enthusiasts alerted the National Weather Service that the agency missed a portion of the tornado's track while conducting a tornado damage survey; the areas in question were initially inaccessible due to flooding and blocked roads.
-A re-evaluation of the damage using satellite imagery and drone footage resulted in the wind speeds being upgraded to 165 mph (although the EF3 rating was kept) and an extension of its path by 0.66 mi.
+A re-evaluation of the damage using satellite imagery and drone footage resulted in the wind speeds being upgraded to 165 mph (although the EF3 rating was kept) and an increase in width to 0.66 mi.